-The Logistics Leader College conducts professional military education for officers ranging from lieutenants through colonels.
-The Basic Officer Leader Course for Quartermaster, Ordnance, and Transportation lieutenants, the Logistics Captains Career Course, key functional courses such as the highly demanded Support Operations Course, and pre-command courses preparing lieutenant colonels and colonels for command of logistics formations, are all conducted by the Logistics Leader College.
+The Logistics Leaders College conducts professional military education for officers ranging from Lieutenants through Colonels.
+The Basic Officer Leader Course for Quartermaster, Ordnance, and Transportation Lieutenants, the Logistics Captains Career Course, key functional courses such as the Support Operations Course, and pre-command courses prepare Lieutenant Colonels and Colonels for command of logistics formations, are all conducted by the Logistics Leaders College.

 The Technical Logistics College conducts professional military education for Quartermaster, Ordnance and Transportation warrant officers at the basic and advanced levels.
 As our technical sustainment experts in the field, warrant officer education and training remains highly specialized and detailed.

-In summary, the ALU provides premier sustainment leader education and training, now and into the future!
+In summary, ALU provides premier sustainment leader education and training, now and into the future!